NVIDIA/DeepLearningExamples/PyTorch/Recommendation/DLRM/README.md

 The script `spark_data_utils.py` is a PySpark application, which is used to preprocess the Criteo Terabyte Dataset.
 In the Docker image, we have installed Spark 3.0.1, which will start a standalone cluster of Spark.
 The scripts `run_spark_cpu.sh` and `run_spark_gpu.sh` start Spark, then run several PySpark jobs with `spark_data_utils.py`.

-Note that the Spark job requires about 3TB disk space used for data shuffle.
+Note that the Spark job requires about 3TB disk space used for data shuffling.

 Spark preprocessing is calibrated to run on [DGX A100](https://www.nvidia.com/en-us/data-center/dgx-a100/) and [DGX-2](https://www.nvidia.com/en-us/data-center/dgx-2/) AI systems.
 However, it should be possible to change the values in `preproc/DGX-2_config.sh` or `preproc/DGX-A100_config.sh` so that they'll work on also on other hardware platforms such as DGX-1 or a custom one.